 Example: the Clickmeeting offer.
 There, e-books, infographics, videos, articles and help texts are gathered in one place, which are otherwise used for content marketing, the purchase process and customer support.
 The specialist shop Thomann, on the other hand, has built up an extensive collection of guides over the years.
 And the Shopgate Resources also fit into this category.

 By the way, it's not about choosing just one of these content hub models.
 Some companies will have a magazine and a newsroom at the same time.
 Another will focus solely on a classic press area.
 And you also frequently encounter mixed forms in which the formats overlap.

 Important basic rule: less is more

-Maybe you're freelancer or owner of a small agency and you're thinking to yourself: there's no way I have the time to implement something like that.
-I'd like to counter that argument right away.
-Your aim shouldn't be to compete with offers from companies such as H&M, Daimlerm or Otto.
-My personal favourite motto in terms of content is: less is more.
+Maybe you're a freelancer or small agency owner right now and you're thinking to yourself: there's no way I have the time to implement something like this.
+I would like to counter this: The goal is not to compete with offerings from companies like H&M, Daimler or Otto.
+My personal favorite motto when it comes to content is: Less is more.